 Bollinger bands consist of two price bands above and below a center line for any company stock like Columbus McKinnon.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
-The stock price is trading between the average and the upper band in the context of Columbus McKinnon bollinger bands.
+The stock price is trading between the average and the lower band in the context of Columbus McKinnon bollinger bands.

 Columbus McKinnon Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Columbus McKinnon MACD line is below the signal line.
+The Columbus McKinnon MACD line is above the signal line.

 Columbus McKinnon Relative Strength Index